El Portal Porcelana

 This Hispania leopard cub is one of several nearly lifesize items made in the Hispania collection under Lladró's ownership in the decade of the 1980s.
 (It measures a foot high and a foot long!)
 Note the uncharacteristic use of primary colors.
 (Photo by the author from her own collection.)

-Hispania was more than just another brand; it was an actual company, one of several in which the budding Lladró brothers were apprenticed to their craft beginning in the 1940s.
+Hispania was more than just another brand; it was an actual company, one of several with which the budding Lladró brothers were associated beginning in the 1940s.
+(The brothers sold Hispania products, along with their own, in their first shop.)
 The Hispania company was founded in 1941 and was most noted for its production of earthenwares and majolica, primarily decorative items such as vases, frames, planters, and the like.
-After the Lladró brothers became successful, they bought their old company and tried to make a "go" of it throughout the decade of the 80s before closing it in 1989.
+After the Lladró brothers became successful, they bought out their old collaborator and tried to make a "go" of it throughout the decade of the 80s before closing it in 1989.

 Under Lladró's ownership, the Hispania corpus included several quite large animals, of a scale to which traditional porcelain is unsuited but that can be done in earthenware.
 (One of these dogs, a model of a seated Great Dane, measures almost three feet tall!)
 However, the staple of the brand remained its decorative wares.